shinysharky/kaoru_public/README.md

 - [Picture Libary](https://waifu.pics/)

 ---
+## ★ This Repo will not include any actual code, bc of savety reasons.
+This Repo is only for informations about the bot to be found.
+---
 ## ──★ ˙🍓 ̟ !!
 Kaoru’s About Me
 > _"Hi hi~ 🌸
 > I'm **Kaoru**, your sweet and sparkly companion ( ˶ˆᗜˆ˵ )